alek0991/iSAFE/ReadMe.md

 =============
 <h4>Q: Which outgroup populations should we use?</h4>

 In the [online methods](https://www.nature.com/articles/nmeth.4606#methods) of the iSAFE paper we mentioned that "in testing on the phase 3 1000GP data, we chose outgroup samples from non-target 1000GP populations."
 For example for East-Asian sub-populations (like CHB+JPT) you can use AFR+AMR+EUR+SAS populations, or whatever combination of populations you prefer.
-Just make sure there are not shared samples between the target population samples and outgroup samples, otherwise the program raise the following error:
+Just make sure there are not any shared samples between the target population samples and outgroup samples, otherwise the program raises the following error:

    ```sh
    --sample-case and/or --sample-cont have shared/duplicated samples.